AWS CLI With Wasabi

 $ aws s3 ls --endpoint-url=https://s3.wasabisys.com

-or, if i wanted to make a new bucket in the eu-central-1 region:
+To make a new bucket in the eu-central-1 region, type:

 $ aws s3 mb s3://newbucketnamehere --endpoint-url=https://s3.eu-central-1.wasabisys.com

-or, if I wanted to make a new bucket with OBJECT LOCK enabled in the us-central-1 region I would type:
+To make a new bucket with object lock enabled in the us-central-1 region, type:

 $ aws s3api create-bucket --bucket yournewbucketnamehere --object-lock-enabled-for-bucket --endpoint-url=https://s3.us-central-1.wasabisys.com